sadit/SimilaritySearch.jl/joss/paper.md

 The function `example` loads the data (line 12), create the index (line 14) and then finds all $k$ nearest neighbors of the test partition in the indexed partition as a batch of queries (line 15).
 The same index is used to compute the closest pair of points in the train partition (line 16) and finally compute all $k$ nearest neighbors on the train partition (line 17), for $k=32$.
 All these operations use all the available threads to the `julia` process.

 For this matter, we use an Intel(R) Xeon(R) Silver 4216 CPU @ 2.10GHz workstation with 256GiB RAM using GNU/Linux CentOS 8.
 Our system has 32 cores with hyperthreading activated (64 threads).
 We used the v0.8.18 version of our package and julia 1.7.2.
-Table \ref{tabperformance} compares the running times with those achieved with the brute force algorithm (replacing lines 13-14 with `ExhaustiveSearch(; dist, db)`).
+Table \ref{tab/performance} compares the running times with those achieved with the brute force algorithm (replacing lines 13-14 with `ExhaustiveSearch(; dist, db)`).
 We used our index with additional autotuned versions calling `optimize!(G, MinRecall(r))` after the `index!` function call, for different $r$ values.
 Finally, we also included a bit-based representation of the dataset, i.e., binary matrices where each bit correspond to some pixel; a pixel that surpasses the $0.5$ is encoded as $1$ and $0$ otherwise.
 We used the `BinaryHammingDistance` as distance function instead of `SqL2Distance`, both defined in `SimilaritySearch.jl`.

 -------------------------------------------------------------------------------------------------------------
                  method     build    opt.     `searchbatch`   `closestpair`   `allknn`    mem.      `allknn`